conversejs/converse.js/docs/source/index.rst

 follow the instructions below to create this folder and fetch Converse's 3rd-party dependencies.

+..
+Note:
+    Users have reported that converse.js cannot be built on Windows.
+Patches to fix this are welcome.

 Install the development and front-end dependencies
 ==================================================